-AmIOK is a collaboration between the School of Nursing, Health, and Exercise Science and the Center for Integrative Wellness (CIW), in coordination with the Office of Anti-Violence Initiatives.
+AmIOK is a collaboration between the School of Nursing and Health Sciences and the Center for Integrative Wellness (CIW), in coordination with the Office of Anti-Violence Initiatives.

 Servicing the greater Mercer County area The AmIOk program provides timely support to enrolled college students who have experienced a crime or traumatic event through the use of a 24-hour confidential hotline.
 Program services include a comprehensive approach to whole person healing including medical, counseling, and other individualized services that are available to students and their loved ones.
 All programming is confidential and at the discretion of the client.
 Additionally, AmIOK is committed to providing community education and training on trauma and a Trauma-Informed approach for students, faculty, and staff.

 AmIOK also offers unique opportunities for student volunteers and internships.
 Please click here to see our brochure.

 AmIOK can be reached via email at firstname.lastname@example.org or by phone at 609-771-2164.
 For urgent matters you may call the hotline to speak to someone right away at 609-270-4524.
 AmIOK offers remote and in person services.

 24 hours a day by appointment only.

 Click on the images below to learn all about our upcoming events!

 AmIOK offers peer support, ranging from weekly Peer-to-Peer (Peer2Peer) support groups to monthly Racial Trauma Workshop Discussions.
 Click on the image below to learn all about our trauma-trained volunteers who are leading the way to creating a trauma-informed campus community!